bcgov/bcgovr/Install_Instructions.md

 \*Note that the B.C.
 Software Centre has **R** and **RStudio** packaged for installation.
 If you install from the Software Centre, skip steps 1 and 2.
-If you have your supervisor's approval (following the [Appropriate Use Policy](http://www2.gov.bc.ca/gov/content?id=33A6DE0643E54676B21033E5DA8E03CF)), follow steps 1 and 2 do get up-to-date versions of the software.
+If you have your supervisor's approval (following the [Appropriate Use Policy](http://www2.gov.bc.ca/gov/content?id=33A6DE0643E54676B21033E5DA8E03CF)), *follow steps 1 and 2 to get up-to-date versions of the software*.

 1. Install **R** from [this webpage](http://cran.rstudio.com) (Or click [here](http://cran.r-project.org/bin/windows/base/release.htm) to download